The Corn Laws

-The Reform Act.
 In 1832 the right to vote was extended to a sizable portion of the merchant class through the passage of The Reform Act.
-The merchant classes were far more likely to look favorably on changes to the Corn Laws.
+The merchant classes were far more likely to look favourably on changes to the Corn Laws.

-The Reformers.
-Several groups arose during the early and mid 1800s to fight for repeal of the Corn Laws amid other social reforms.
+Several groups arose during the early and mid-1800s to fight for repeal of the Corn Laws amid other social reforms.
 Most prominent among these movements were the Chartists and the Anti-Corn Law League.
-The ACLL began in 1836 as the Anti Corn Law Association, and in 1839 adopted its more familiar name.
+The ACLL began in 1836 as the Anti-Corn Law Association, and in 1839 adopted its more familiar name.
 Despite its social reform agenda, the league drew its members largely from the middle-class; merchants and manufacturers.
 Their aim was to loosen the restrictions on trade generally, so that they could sell more goods both at home and around the world.
 After constant agitation, the ACLL was successful, and in 1846 the government under Sir Robert Peel was persuaded to repeal the Corn Laws.